dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

     8. docker swarm leave --force
 ```
 ## Conclusion
-This article explains in a easy way with a working example how to use the watermark and output mode features in Spark Structured Streaming.
+This article explains and demonstrates how to use the watermark and output mode features in Spark Structured Streaming.
-This is a continuation of the [previous article](https://dvirgiln.github.io/windowing-using-spark-structured-streaming/) that hopefully will help you understanding better how Spark Structured Streaming works and how it can solve real production use cases.
+This is a continuation of the [previous article](https://dvirgiln.github.io/windowing-using-spark-structured-streaming/) that hopefully will help better your understanding of how Spark Structured Streaming works and how it can solve real production use cases.